pmdjdias/ua_infovis/Three.js/Lesson_02/README.md

 Optional/HomeWork: Add the following lights, all pointing to the origin of the scene:
 Red directional light in position (-5,0,0)
 Blue directional light in position (5,0,0)
-Green spotlight light in position (0,0,-5)
+Green spotlight light in position (0,0,-5) with angle Math.PI/20 and target object in (-2.5,0,0)

 # Transparency
 In the previous example (two spheres located at x=-2.5 and x=2.5) add spheres (or cubes) with a slightly larger size around original spheres.